Travel Writing Tips:

 Dropbox didn’t work so well, either.
 It was unwieldy to use, easy to screw up, and tough on editors.

-If you could do it over: Finally you got it right when you set up a Smugmug photo gallery.
-For only $60/year!
+Travel writing tip #4 - if you could do it over: Finally you got it right when you set up a Smugmug photo gallery.
+For only $72/year!
 Far less than the cost of sending CDs in the mail, I might mention.

 Circumvent all those cumbersome and quirky photo transmission modes by using a photo gallery app like Smugmug!
 You can reuse your galleries when you resell your articles – so you save lots of time.
 It’s hassle free and editors love it.